Updated: Jul 19, 2022

-There will come a time when you'll feel annoyed at something your roommate does, and no doubt, you'll get on his or her nerves as well.
+There will come a time when you'll feel annoyed at something your roommate does, and no doubt, you'll get on their nerves as well.
 It's important that you recognize which things are worth letting go, and which ones are conversation-worthy.
 For instance, if dirty socks are left in the middle of the floor, it's probably not a big deal (unless they're still there days later).

-If issues do become serious and you're not getting along at all, or you're worried about your roommate's health, know that you can reach out to the resident assistant for advice or guidance.
+If issues do become serious and you're not getting along at all, or you're worried about your roommate's health, know that you can reach out to the RA for advice or guidance.
 In serious situations, it's possible to request a roommate swap.
 Hopefully it won't come to that, but rest assured that you're not expected to stay in a living situation that is potentially harmful to you in some way.